spryker/spryker-docs/docs/acp/user/apps/usercentrics.md

 {% info_block infoBox "Info" %}

 The direct integration is the most basic and, at the same time, the most cumbersome way of integrating Usercentrics.
-We do not support the direct integration approach in the AOP, so if you choose it, you should not use the Spryker Usercentrics integration.
+We do not support the direct integration approach in the ACP, so if you choose it, you should not use the Spryker Usercentrics integration.

 {% endinfo_block %}